keep watching: page is still being updated

 Chaplain Angela Jones serves as the APFCM Alaska Interior Area Representative.
 We are proud of her career and look forward to her impact on the APFCM program.

 HB-69 CHAPLAIN SAM DALIN: Chaplain Dalin serves as a chaplain and is available to the local State Troopers, Fire and Police agencies in the Juneau area, He is the APFCM Southeast Regional Director and serves as Chaplain in the Alaska State Defense Force at the military rank of (Captain), ASDF/DMVA.
 Chaplain Dalin serves as part of the area CISM Team and has responded to many CISM responses.
 Chaplain Dalin has several levels of ICISF CISM Training.
-He has resently be selected as part of the International Conference of Police Chaplains' Disaster Response Team.
-With Chaplain McQueen's stepping down from the ICPC State rep position; Chaplain Dalin was appointed and accepted the ICPC State position.
+He has resently be selected as part of the International Conference of Police Chaplains' Disaster Response Team. ; Chaplain Dalin was appointed and accepted the ICPC State position as the Alaska Representative .

 Chaplain Victor Marbury HB 12; Assigned to Anchorage Fire Department and Coordinates Regular Chapel services at Alaska Regional Hospital and is a Volunteer Visiting Chaplain at ARH.
 Chaplain Marbury has been a faithful partner in the our ministry for several years and is very community minded.
 Victor volunteers to help in many areas; e.g., every Sunday Victor and his family hold services for the staff and patients of Alaska Regional Hospital, a couple years ago, he passed out the DVD "Fire Safe" to all the Anchorage Fire Department stations.
 You will see chaplain Marbury show up in many community activities.
 He is an excellent friend of APFCM and those in need.